Quick Tips: Staying Active in Cold Weather [en Español]

 Quick Tips: Staying Active in Cold WeatherSkip to the navigation

 There are plenty of ways to be active in fall and winter, even if the weather turns cold.
 You can stay in shape and have fun while you're at it.
 Here are some ideas:

 - Go for walks at the mall with a friend.
 Local schools and churches may have indoor gyms where you can walk.
-You may want to buy a pedometer from a sporting goods store.
-You can use it to count your steps.
+You may want to use a phone app or pedometer to count your steps.
 This will help motivate you to walk more.

 - Get some hand weights or stretch bands to use at home for resistance exercise.
 You can get fit while you watch your favorite TV show or listen to music.
 Try doing a little more each week.
 Use cans of food if you don't want to buy weights.

 - Use an online exercise video or a smartphone app.
 This can be a fun way to stay in shape at home.

 - Take the stairs and fit in walk breaks whenever you can.
 This will give you extra activity, even on a busy day.